24 Different Types of Bettas Explained

 Domestic bettas (Betta fish) were initially developed as ornamental fish through selective breeding by Japanese breeders.

 Keep reading if you’re an aspiring aquarist or want to know more about these fantastic creatures.
-Below are betta varieties according to color, tail type, and patterns to help you tell the fish apart and appreciate their beauty in totality.
+Below are betta varieties according to color, tail type, and patterns to help you tell the fish apart and appreciate their beauty.

 These beautiful fish exist in varied colorations.
 Some have bright colors, while others have duller colors.
 Below are the most common colors: